-The cake was for little Abrianna’s first birthday and was requested by her Aunt who wanted all the Disney princesses on a single tier cake.
+The cake was for little Abrianna’s first birthday.
+It was requested by her Aunt who wanted all the Disney princesses on a single tier cake.
 She also specifically requested for the cake not to be covered in fondant!

 If you notice, I made a blunder with Cinderella’s eyes and Snow White’s too!
 I wish I could go back and correct them, but my customer totally did not mind it.
-I must say, the hardest part of decorating this cake was getting the facial features right and the longest time taken was to transfer the bevy of princesses onto the cake.
+I must say, the hardest part of decorating this cake was getting the facial features right.
+And the longest time taken was to transfer the bevy of Disney princesses onto the cake.

-The cupcakes on the other hand, were pretty straight forward.
-I used edible images of the princesses and framed them on the cupcakes with piped star buttercream border.
+The cupcakes, on the other hand, were pretty straight forward.
+I used edible images of the Disney princesses and framed them on with the star buttercream border.

 Here is how I decorated this Disney Princesses cake and cupcakes: